Transfer Path Analysis with Hilti

 Use Case

 In complex machines, vibrations and structure-borne noise propagate through many connections and interfaces, making it challenging to understand which paths actually drive vibration at a specific component.
-This is especially true for compact yet highly integrated mechatronic devices, such as high-performance power tools, where multiple internal excitations and tight packaging lead to coupled dynamics.
+This is especially true for compact yet highly integrated mechatronic devices, such as high-performance power tools.

-In these systems, significant real engineering value comes from understanding how vibration travels through the assembly, and which interfaces and joints contribute most, so design changes can be aimed at the right places to achieve the desired vibration performance.
+Significant engineering value comes from understanding how vibration travels through the assembly, and which interfaces and joints contribute most, so design changes can be aimed at the right places.

 Technological Solution